ox-x/AAE100_Group7_project/README.md

 By calculating the cost with the equation, the overall cost for flying the 2-engine aircraft would be $370,163.5241683685335

 Based on the calculation in the above, we named this new designed aircraft as A322 ,which is an upgraded version of the A321-XLR and has a similar design with the A330 family.
 The A322 features a foldable wingtip design similar to the B777-9X, which allows for longer wingtips in-flight, reducing induced drag.
 Also,the A322 can carry all 3000 passengers in 11 flights, with a total seat availability of 3003, maximizing the load factor.
 A twin-engine aircraft burns less fuel, the cost will be lower as a result.
-Thua this A322 designed by our group is an aircraft model that best fit Scenario 1 in task 1.
+Thua this A322 designed by our group is an aircraft model that best fit task 1.

 ### Additional Task